DaisukeBekki/ESSLLI2025/README.md

 ### Tuesday

 I am introducing the semantic composition via DTS.
-Starting from the type mismatch problem and inverse scope readings of quantifiers, we will reach the notion of /continuation/ to remedy the problems.
+Starting from the type mismatch problem and inverse scope readings of quantifiers, we will reach the notion of _continuation_ to remedy the problems.
 Then, we will discuss the classical crossover paradigm and its interaction with quantifier raising.

 - Quantification
   - Type mismatch problem